-Call him eccentric, call him crazy but never call him unoriginal.
-Sun Ra, born Herman Poole Blount, was born on 22nd May in 1914 and during his stay on Earth, he altered the jazz landscape with every new album and performance.
-That kind of innovation wasn’t going to go unnoticed and since his death, his music and the afrofuturistic culture he helped to create have inspired many other musicians.
-We picked out ten songs and projects that were inspired by the work of Mister Ra in some way.
+Sun Ra (born Herman Poole Blount) was born on 22nd May, 1914 and during his stay on Earth, he altered the jazz landscape with every new album and performance.
+That kind of innovation wasn’t going to go unnoticed and since his death, his music and the Afrofuturism he helped to create have inspired many other musicians.
+We picked out ten songs and projects that were inspired by the work of Sun Ra in some way.

 1. Machinedrum/Sun Ra – Views of Saturn #3